IDE Integration of L10n cloud apps

 This is a great addition to the Visual Studio IDE and a great example of an l10n IDE integration.

 But the translation process can be made even simpler!

 This can greatly increase workflow, skipping many other manual steps previously needed.
-The typical translation process for application requires extracting the content from the code, classifying and sorting it.
+The typical translation process for an application requires extracting the content from the code, classifying and sorting it.
 It usually looks like an endless maze of processes.

-IDE integration allows for managing the translation from one place and keep it all in-sync with the ongoing changes in the code.
+IDE integration allows for managing the translation from one place and keeps it all in-sync with the ongoing changes in the code.
 This, in turn, allows for planning releases of the app and keeps the process more predictable and straightforward, making your life as a developer much, much easier.

 And honestly, who doesn’t like that? 🙂